Un oiseau qui meurt as translated in 'The Little Prince', |

 Total |

-The amazing variety of Chinese translations of qui meurt almost seems like a competition among translators to see who can capture the poetry of Saint-Exupéry's language in the most beautiful Chinese.
+The amazing variety of Chinese translations of qui meurt almost looks like a competition to see who can find the floweriest translation.